-Battle on the Mountain: A welcome departure from the norm
+Battle on the Mountain: a welcome departure from the norm

-It’s been 11 years now since the first time a bull came tearing out of the chute under the lights in the Gunby Center arena on the Berry College Mountain Campus.
-Each year for one night the college welcomes cowboys ready to try their luck on bulls from the 4L & Diamond S stock contracting company out of Lyerly.
+It’s been 11 years now since the first time a bull came tearing out of the chute under the lights of the Gunby Equine Center arena on Berry College’s Mountain Campus.
+Each year, for one night, the college welcomes cowboys ready to try their luck on bulls from the 4L & Diamond S stock contracting company out of Lyerly.

 The event is the stuff of many a country song, with cowboys and bullfighters ducking oncoming horns and thousands of pounds of angry livestock after each brief ride is over.